clemak27/linux_setup/setup/INSTALL.md

   git submodule update --remote --rebase
   ```

-- update the config of the host in the repo again with the generated
+- Update the config of the host in the repo again with the generated
   `/mnt/etc/nixos/hardware-configuration.nix` and the `deviceUUID` of the root
   partition in `configuration.nix`.